-- 4. If you want to upload a document to the document store: - a.
-Select [↑].
+The Documents workspace appears, displaying a list of documents associated with the work order.
+4. If you want to upload a document to the document store:

+a.
+Select 🗘.

 b.
 Provide values as specified in the following table, and then select Upload.